 History and development of Microbiology, Contributions of Nobel Laureates in Microbiology (Robert Koch, Emil, A. Von Behring, Ronald Ross and Barry Marshall).
 Microbial Taxonomy and diversity of Bacteria, Archea, Molecular approaches to Microbial Taxonomy.
 Physiology and significance of extremophiles (Thermophiles, Psychropiles, Halophiles and Methanogens).

-At the end of this unit, the student will be able to • Summarize the advancement of microbiological techniques over time (L1)). • Identify, group and classify the microorganism (L2). • Understand the importance of extremophiles (L2) Unit- II [8 hrs
+- Summarize the advancement of microbiological techniques over time (L1). - Identify, group and classify the microorganism (L2). - Understand the importance of extremophiles (L2)

 Morphology of Microbes, Viruses: